gazebo-web/yamlpatch/README.md

 3. Tag Maintainers for reviews.

 ## References
-Ignition YAML Patch uses [yamlpath](https://github.com/wwkimball/yamlpath) as its core tool for merging yaml files, but it was adapted for our own use cases.
+Ignition YAML Patch uses [yamlpath](https://github.com/wwkimball/yamlpath) as its core tool for merging yaml files, we built our tool on top of it.

 ## Licenses
 - `yamlpath` by William W. Kimball, Jr. (@wwkimball) - [ISC License](https://github.com/wwkimball/yamlpath/blob/master/LICENSE)